SwifTicketTeam/SwifTicket/README.md

 - Refactored and cleaned up project directory structure
 - Added detailed **API documentation** page to support developers and testing
 - Revised and standardized API route naming for `GET` and `POST` endpoints

+### Phase 7 – Profile Enhancement & Movie Dataset Integration - Completed

+- Polished the **Profile Picture** upload system:
+  - Added client-side and server-side error handling
+  - Ensured the profile picture persists across sessions and devices
+- Expanded profile display to include:
+  - **Bio**
+  - **Role**
+  - **UID**
+- Allowed **editable Username and Bio** fields with controlled input and update options

+- For the **Events** section:
+  - Sourced and curated a real-world movie dataset from the **Pablinho Movie Dataset**
+  - Downloaded and stored **9,826 movie posters** locally
+  - Populated MongoDB with full movie metadata and file references

 ---